Twin Sons of Different Mothers

 Twin Sons of Different Mothers is a collaboration album by American singer-songwriter Dan Fogelberg and jazz flutist Tim Weisberg, released in 1978.
 It was the first of two collaborations between the pair; the second was No Resemblance Whatsoever.

+The album peaked at number 8 on the Billboard 200, and at number 7 on the Cashbox Top 100 Albums.
+The album was a double-platinum seller.
 The closing track of the album, "The Power of Gold", was released as a single, reaching number 24 on the Billboard Hot 100 and number 51 in Canada.